Hwacha

-These weapons were notably deployed in the defense of the Korean Peninsula against the invading Japanese when they invaded in the 1590s.
+These weapons were notably deployed in the defense of the Korean Peninsula against the Japanese when they invaded in the 1590s.
 Some East Asian historians believe this technological breakthrough, alongside the turtle ship in the mid-16th century, had a distinctive effect during the war.

-Today, hwachas appear in Korean museums, national parks, and popular culture.
+Hwachas appear in Korean museums, national parks, and popular culture today.

 History

 Early firearms

-Firearms were recognized by Goryeo military leaders as being of utmost importance in national defense.
-Constituting a particular threat were Japanese raiders who frequently plundered coastal towns in increasing numbers from 1350 onward.
+Firearms were recognized by Goryeo military leaders as necessary for national defense.
+Constituting a particular threat was Japanese raiders, who frequently plundered coastal towns in increasing numbers from 1350 onward.
 Gunpowder and firearms explicitly for combating them on the sea were imported from China in 1374 but the necessary expertise for production was still restricted by Chinese government policy.

-Numerous ancient Chinese documents relating to gunpowder based weapons such as the Huolongjing were acquired by the Koreans in addition to small samples of Chinese gunpowder which the Koreans reverse engineered.

-Local production did not begin until Choe Mu-seon, having acquired the methods for purifying potassium nitrate from visiting Chinese merchants, accomplished it between 1374 and 1376.
-A government office for the development of gunpowder and firearms was established in 1377 with Choe appointed its head.
-A number of weapons were developed here, including hand-cannon and a series of rockets, in particular the juhwa.
+Local production did not begin until Ch'oe Musŏn, having acquired the methods for purifying potassium nitrate from visiting Chinese merchants, accomplished it between 1374 and 1376.
+A government office for developing gunpowder and firearms was established in 1377, with Ch'oe appointed its head.
+Several weapons were developed here, including hand cannons and a series of rockets, in particular the juhwa.